-Top 15 ranked teams on the UCI MTB team rankings are offered the opportunity to register as a UCI ELITE MTB team.
+Top 15 ranked teams on the UCI MTB team rankings as of the end of September are offered the opportunity to register as a UCI ELITE MTB team, before 10 December of the year before the registration year.

 If these teams decline the opportunity, then the invitation is offered to the next team on the ranking.
-Invitations are only extended to teams ranked in the top 20. (text modified on 1.07.12)
+Invitations are only extended to teams ranked in the top 20.

-- 4.9.003 A UCI ELITE MTB team comprises all the riders employed by the same paying agent, the paying agent itself, the sponsors and all the other persons contracted by the paying agent and/or the sponsors for the functioning of the team (team manager, coach, soigneur, mechanic, etc.).
+- 4.9.003 A UCI EUTE MTB team comprises all the riders employed by the same paying agent, the paying agent itself, the sponsors and all the other persons contracted by the paying agent and/or the sponsors for the functioning of the team (team manager, coach, soigneur, mechanic, etc.).
 It must be designated by a specific name and registered with the UCI as provided in these regulations. - 4.9.004 The sponsors are individuals or incorporated bodies who contribute to the funding of the UCI ELITE MTB team.
-Among the sponsors, a maximum of two are designated as the principal partners of the UCI ELTE MTB team.
+Among the sponsors, a maximum of two are designated as the principal partners of the UCI ELITE MTB team.
 If neither of the two principal partners is the paying agent for the team, this paying agent may only be an individual or incorporated body whose sole trading income comes from advertising. - 4.9.005 The principal partner(s) and the paying agent commit themselves to the UCI ELITE MTB team for a whole number of calendar years. - 4.9.006 The name of the UCI ELITE MTB team must be that of the company or brand name of the principal partner or that of one of both of the two principal partners. - 4.9.007 No two UCI ELITE MTB teams, their principal partners or paying agents, may bear the same name.
-Should application for a new and identical name be simultaneously made by two or more Teams, priority is given to the team which has used the name for the longest time. - 4.9.008 The nationality of the UCI ELITE MTB team must be that of the country where the head office or the domicile of the paying agent is located.

-- § 2 Legal and Financial Status - 4.9.009 The paying agent of the riders in a UCI ELITE MTB team must be a physical person or incorporated body legally entitled to employ personnel. - § 3 Registration - 4.9.010 Each year UCI ELITE MTB teams must register for the subsequent year directly with the International Cycling Union. - 4.9.011 UCI ELITE MTB teams must register their riders at the same time. - 4.9.012 UCI ELITE MTB teams must submit their application for registration no later than 15 January of the registration year in question.
+Should application for a new and identical name be simultaneously made by two or more Teams, priority is given to the team which has used the name for the longest time. - 4.9.008 The nationality of the UCI ELITE MTB team must be that of the country where the head office or the domicile of the paying agent is located. - § 2 Legal and Financial Status - 4.9.009 The paying agent of the riders in a UCI ELITE MTB team must be a physical person or incorporated body legally entitled to employ personnel. - § 3 Registration - 4.9.010 Each year UCI ELITE MTB teams must register for the subsequent year directly with the International Cycling Union. - 4.9.011 UCI ELITE MTB teams must register their riders at the same time. - 4.9.012 After confirming taking up the opportunity registering as a UCI ELITE MTB team before 10 December, UCI ELITE MTB Teams must submit their application for registration no later than 15 January of the registration year in question.
 No application received by the UCI after 15 January is considered.